sml0820/Interactive-Financial-Modeling-Course/README.md

-## Ruby On Rails : sample application
+## Ruby On Rails : application

-Sample application for RoR
+application for RoR